slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Do I not destroy my enemies when I make them my friends?' -- Abraham Lincoln*

 <!--
-- Nietszche says to measure one's strength by the number of parasites one can support.
+- Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
 -->